asetti2002/PortfolioOptimization/README.md

 to avoid extreme losses, and the inclusion of costs that simulate real-world trad- ing constraints.

-The optimal policy is learned using the Proximal Policy Optimization (PPO), A2C, and DDPG algorithms from Stable-Baselines3, where the episodic setup (with clear termination and truncation conditions) aids in robust policy convergence over finite trading horizons.
+The optimal policy is learned using PPO, A2C, and DDPG algorithms from Stable-Baselines3, where the episodic setup (with clear termination and truncation conditions) aids in robust policy convergence over finite trading horizons.
 Preliminary experiments indicate a promising improvement in cumulative returns against baseline strategies while maintaining controlled risk exposure, suggesting a viable pathway for further research and live application in dynamic financial markets.